jbee/jbee.github.io/hiperx.md

 > Question: Does the input start with a pattern that
 > makes it a certain terminal and where does it end?

-With the goal of implementing the full parser in very little code regular expressions are not an option.
+With the goal of implementing the full general parser in very little code the use of regular expressions is not an option.
 Besides, they are a complex hard to predict general tool.
-A specific solution can be simpler and predictable for a language designer.
+Specific solution tweaked to the needs can be simpler and more predictable.

 ## Design
-Goal is the minimal set of features that allows to define intuitive patterns to match sophisticated terminals.
+The goal is the minimal set of features that allow to define intuitive patterns to match sophisticated terminals.

-The algorithm should have a single allocation-free interpreter matching function.
+The algorithm should have a single allocation-free interpreter matching function to be both simple and fast.

-Properties that can be tested on identified terminals, like a maximum length, are not essential for matching and thus require no support.
+Properties that can be tested on identified terminals, like a maximum length, are not essential for matching and require no support.

 ## Rules
 Rules are byte instructions designed to give the appearance of syntax, but there is none.
 It is a byte-encoded interpreted language.
+Thou some instructions are no-ops used as markers.

 Character sets: